Key points:

 Adjacent industries compete for top talent

-Competition for top talent is likely to be further compounded by demand from a number of adjacent industries, which have also been identified as key priorities in the Government’s manufacturing plan.
+Competition for top talent is likely to be further compounded by demand from a number of adjacent industries, which have also received significant federal government funding.

 Ensure your organisation can compete